mongodb/mongosql/runbooks/platforms.md

 ### Add evergreen variant
-Using a similar naming scheme to the existing variants, add an evergreen variant for the new platform.
+Using a similar naming scheme to the existing variants, add an evergreen variant for the new platform by adding a new entry to the `os` matrix.

 Make sure to check the [evergreen distros page](https://evergreen.mongodb.com/distros) to confirm the distro name, since distro naming conventions are not consistent and generally can't be relied upon.

-Generally, new variants should be added to the `os_single_variant` matrix, which is used for most of our platforms and runs a smaller subset of our correctness tests.

 ### Update `platforms.sh`
 In [platforms.sh](./testdata/bin/platforms.sh), do the following: